 This year has been another fantastic year in sport at the College.
-We have had various interschool championship winning teams through the local competition, the Independent District through SCISSA and even at state level.
+We have had various interschool championship-winning teams through the local competition, the Independent District through SCISSA and even at the state level.
 We have had students successfully progress through the representation ranks to state levels in their chosen sport.
-We have also had some fantastic carnivals where long standing records tumbled.
+We have also had some fantastic carnivals where long-standing records tumbled.
 Those of you who are regular readers of this publication know well the successes I am referring to.

 The Sports Awards night celebrated our students as teams and individuals who excelled in their field.
 The number of students who received a gold, silver or bronze award was testimony to the skill and dedication of our students.
 I am proud of all our students for their hard work and dedication over the past year.

 We were honoured to have Simon Black, one of the most decorated Australian Rules football players of all time as the guest speaker at this year’s Sports Awards.
 Simon is a Brownlow medalist and three-time premiership player.
 Simon was a midfielder for the Brisbane Lions with a reputation for hard work and skill and that is the message he passed onto our students.
 It’s not enough to have the skill, you need to put in the hard work and not give up – no matter how many times you are knocked down or knocked back.